Child Amenities & Entertainment Available On Board Your Flight.

 American Airlines – New planes have kids’ TV shows and games.

-Asiana– ‘Happy Mom’ service includes baby, toddler and child meals, and a baby sling service for those who do not have a bassinet seat or whose babies re too large for bassinet.
+Asiana: Provide a ‘Happy Mom’ service includes baby, toddler and child meals, and a baby sling service for those who do not have a bassinet seat or whose babies are too large for the bassinet.
 A magic show in all classes plus face painting and Art magic balloons.
 They also have cookie making, dressing up photo sessions and name sticker making!
 You can also request a celebration party for a special event.

-British Airways – Dedicated kids’ channel from Disney and Cartoon Network, plus family movies.
+British Airways: Dedicated kids’ channel from Disney and Cartoon Network, plus family movies.
 Colouring book with puzzles and crayons in a swim bag style ruck-sack.
 (Very limited amounts of nappies are carried on board, and a couple of bottles of SMA milk, just in case a parent runs out.)
 Read my review of British Airways here.
+An additional bonus is you can choose your seats for free online after booking, IF you are flying with an infant.

 Cathay Pacific – On long haul flights a colourful children’s fun pack is offered to children from the age of 3-6.
 Kids cartoons, family movies and interactive games are also available.